YashitaaArya/Text-Summariser-UI/README.md

 A window with title `Summarizer GUI` pops up which has 2 tabs in left: Summarize and URL.

 *For any edits or modifications, I'm open to all suggestions and updations!
 Thanks for reading till here!!*

+## License
+  This project is licensed under the MIT License.

+---

+## Author
+ Yashitaa Arya
+ CSE | NIT Hamirpur